alextoson/nr-site-cut-up/README.md

-# Indecision App
+# New Republique Coding Test

-This is a simple application for you to list tasks that you need to complete and then allow the application to dicate which task you should do next.
+This coding test is a cut up of one of ther webpages of New Republique's current website.

 ## Technologies